JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 ### Run the Android app

-TODO: align this with the CMP tutorial.
-There are a lot of details on running on a physical device, for example, but that is not quick.

 To run the Android app, start the composeApp run configuration:

 ![Dropdown with the Android run configuration highlighted](run-android-configuration.png){width=250}